 Circulation Desk and Reference

 Kathy Bowers succeeded Jackie Arwood as circulation supervisor and helped with reference queries from 1992 until 1998.
 Kathy restructured the position of reference assistant in 1998 and served in that position until 2004.
-Barbara Gardner (MLS) left a position with the Joplin Public Library to replace Kathy, when she became President Ken Idleman’s secretary.
-Kathy currently serves as secretary to President Matt Proctor.
+Barbara Gardner (MLS) left a position with the Joplin Public Library to replace Kathy, when she became President Ken Idleman’s assistant.
+Kathy currently serves as executive administrative assistant to President Matt Proctor.
 Barbara Gardner served for three years until John Hunter took over as reference assistant in January 2007.

 Connie White became circulation supervisor in 1999, holding the position until June 2002.
 Jason Fry took over in 2003 until April Carmichael became his successor in 2005.
 In 2007, Randa Reed transferred from Goodman Hall as residence director to be the circulation supervisor and served in that capacity until the end of 2013.
-In January 2014, Mindy Sloneker transferred from being the secretary to the registrar and become the circulation supervisor.
+In January 2014, Mindy Sloneker transferred from being the assistant to the registrar and served as circulation supervisor until 2017.

-Mark Sloneker began working in the library in 1985, earned his MLIS, and has since served as assistant director and cataloger/acquisitions librarian.
+Mark Sloneker began working in the library in 1985, earned his MLIS, and served as assistant director and cataloger/acquisitions librarian until 2017.
 Dr. Bill Abernathy took the position of library director in the summer of 1987 and helped bring the library into the 21st century.
 When Dr. Abernathy retired, Tim Limkeman was director from 2002 until July 2008.
 Dr. Abernathy returned in the fall of 2008 as part-time interim director, with Mark Sloneker and John Hunter named as co-directors beginning with the 2009 spring semester.
-John became library director upon completing his MLIS in December 2014 and Mark became associate library director.
+John became library director upon completing his MLIS in December 2014, and Mark served as associate library director until 2017.

 Several have been library staff members between the late 1980s and late 1990s in circulation and audio-visual departments: among them are Darlene Barnes, Lydia Copenhaver, Sherry (Heister) Parrott, Misty McNally, Teresa Brewer, Suzanne House, Phil Mehrens, Andrea Francis, Merilyn Peters, and Keri (Rucker) Cochran.